cloudy1165/cloud11-app/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in this project, **please do NOT open a public GitHub issue**.
+If you discover a security vulnerability in this project, **please do NOT open a public GitHub issue**

 Instead, contact the team privately: